-Student progress is carefully monitored at all levels at Mooroolbark College.
+Student progress is carefully monitored at all levels at Mooroolbark College in accordance with the Assessment & Reporting Policy.
 Opportunity for direct feedback is given at least once per term.
-Term 1 and Term 3 Interim Reports are issued and Parent Teacher Interviews are scheduled providing parents with the opportunity to discuss student progress directly with staff.
-We strongly urge parents/guardians and students to attend interview evenings.
-Throughout the semester, marks and feedback will be provided to students on each of their Common Assessment Tasks (CATS).
+Term 1 and Term 3 Interim Reports are issued, and Parent Teacher Interviews are scheduled providing parents with the opportunity to discuss student progress directly with staff.
+We strongly urge parents/guardians to attend the Parent Teacher Interviews.
+Throughout the semester, marks and feedback will be provided to students on each of their Common Assessment Tasks (CATs).
 This feedback along with additional information on academic progress will be provided in a formal report at the end of each semester.
 Following these reports, parents/guardians have the opportunity to contact specific staff should there be any queries or concerns.